Why go on Tours in Australia

 An Eco-Snorkeling Tour on the Great Barrier Reef

-I really enjoyed this kids-free snorkeling tour in a small group of 12.
-Starting from Port Douglas we headed out on a beautiful eco-catamaran to Low Isle, where we formed two guided-groups of people and snorkeled close to the shore.
+I really enjoyed this kids-free snorkelling tour in a small group of 12.
+Starting from Port Douglas, we headed out on a beautiful eco-catamaran to Low Isle, where we formed two guided-groups of people and snorkelled close to the shore.
 The sailing trip included sunset and champagne!

 Margaret River Wine Tour